Taxation in Denmark: VAT

-Denmark has a non-deductible value added tax (VAT) of 25%: MOMS (merværdiafgift, formerly meromsætningsafgift).
+Denmark has a non-deductible value added tax (VAT) of 25% abbreviated as MOMS (merværdiafgift, formerly meromsætningsafgift).
 The tax is subject to the European Union value added tax Directives.

 In Denmark, VAT is generally applied at one rate, and with few exceptions is not split into two or more rates as in other countries (e.g. Germany), where reduced rates apply to essential goods such as foodstuffs.
 A number of services are not subject to VAT, however, for instance public transportation of private persons, health care services, publishing newspapers, rent of premises (the lessor can, though, voluntarily register as VAT payer, except for residential premises), and travel agency operations.

 Land value tax

 The Danish grundskyld (part of the Municipal Property Tax) is a land value tax, which taxes the base value of the land according to either: